 Watermelon, Kale and Feta Salad!
-I’m just living my best life and pretending summer isn’t over.
+I’m just living my best life over here and eating this on repeat.

 I get it.
 I get it.
-Everyone is excited for fall and sweater weather and blah blah blah, but I’m a California girl through and through and I’d just prefer summer to last forever.
+Everyone is kinda sorting starting to get pumped for fall and sweater weather and blah blah blah, but I’m a California girl through and through and I’d just prefer summer to last forever.
 Is that really asking too much?
 So in honor of my own request, I made Watermelon, Kale and Feta Salad!

 - 4 tablespoons torn mint